-The Frederick Emmons Terman Engineering Award for Scholastic Achievement was awarded to Jonathan Taylor Lin (BS '19; MS '20) and Meera Radhakrishnan (BS '19; MS '20).
+The Frederick Emmons Terman Engineering Award for Scholastic Achievement was awarded to Anastasios Angelopoulos (BS '19), Jonathan Taylor Lin (BS '19; MS '20) and Meera Radhakrishnan (BS '19; MS '20).
 The Terman Award is one of the most selective academic awards.
 It is based on overall academic performance and is presented to the top five percent of each year's School of Engineering seniors.

 The Terman scholars celebratory luncheon took place April 27.
 The scholars were encouraged to invite the most influential secondary school or other pre-college teacher who guided them during the formative stages of their academic career.

-Please join us in congratulating Jonathan and Meera on their scholastic achievements.
-Best to both of them!
+Please join us in congratulating Anastasios, Jonathan, and Meera on their scholastic achievements.
+Best to all of them!

 This award is named after Fred Terman (BS; MS Stanford) who was the fourth Dean of the School of Engineering at Stanford, serving from 1944-1958, after which he became the Provost at the University, and is generally credited, along with President Wally Sterling, as having started the process that has led Stanford to its present position among the leading universities of the world.
 View Frederick Terman on EE's Timeline.